Local · Private · Yours

 One-time purchase · Founding price

-Get founding access30-day money-back guarantee · macOS 12+ · Apple Silicon recommended
+Get founding access30-day money-back guarantee · macOS 12+ · Apple Silicon required

 Founding price for the first release.
 The price rises to $249 after the founding period.